nextcloud/all-in-one/readme.md

 ```
 sudo chown root:docker /var/run/docker.sock
 ```
-- Run the container as root user (suggestions for a better setup are welcome!)
+- Run the container as root user (solutions for a more secure setup are welcome!)

 (Special thanks to https://community.synology.com/enu/forum/17/post/115752 for the hint)